 Sophie McCann is a program director and advocate with experience in international development and human rights advocacy in the UK and internationally.
 She specializes in refugee and migrants’ rights and community-based mental health and gender programming.
 Sophie is part of the Lamp Lifeboat Ladder team focusing on organizational development and communications.

-International Women’s Day blog posts for Lamp Lifeboat Ladder
+International Women’s Day by Lamp Lifeboat Ladder Survivors - Part 1

 Today is International Women’s Day, the theme of which this year is ’Embrace Equity’.
 Several women wanted to share their thoughts about the day and about the power of women and girls with messages to their sisters around the world which we will be sharing in several blog posts!